Brendon-Mendicino/appunti/webapp2/appunti_webapp2.md

 }
 ```

-In the application it's also possible to access to the `SecurityContext` wher all the security configuration is stored.
+In the application it's also possible to access to the `SecurityContext` where all the security configuration is stored.

 ```kotlin
 @GetMapping